dotnet/csharplang/proposals/semi-auto-properties.md

 1. There is a new contextual keyword, `field`, which may be used within property accessor bodies to access a backing field for the property declaration.

-2. Properties may now mix and match auto accessors with full accessors.
+2. Properties may now mix and match auto accessors with full accessors ([LDM decision](https://github.com/dotnet/csharplang/blob/main/meetings/2024/LDM-2024-06-24.md#mixing-auto-accessors)).
 "Auto property" will continue to mean a property whose accessors have no bodies.
 None of the examples below will be considered auto properties.

 Examples: